 Follow me on Facebook, Instagram and Twitter for regular recipe updates!
 Or you could subscribe to this blog and receive all my latest recipes right into your mailbox!

 Thank you for getting in touch Diane, I am sorry the recipe didn't work out for you as it should have.
-The only explanation I can offer is that maybe your eggs are larger than what we have here in the UK.
-I just made it again and it worked for me fine.
-Also, these noodles are supposed to be soft so maybe this texture is not to your liking.
-I would add 1 teaspoon of flour to the mixture (or 2 if you are doubling the proportions) and see if that works better.
+I use my own conversion, under the list of ingredients, and according to that you should have had at least 140 oz of flour (to make a double amount of the noodles).
+But you can add an extra teaspoon and see if that works better for you.
 The noodles will definitely be firmer.
 Also, when you pour the mixture into the broth don't stir too rapidly, let the noodles form before stirring.
 So alternate between pouring and stirring.
 And try to pour the mixture over the entire surface of the broth rather than one spot.
 This should help form the noodles.
 I hope this helps.
 Do let me know if the second attempt is more successful.
 I am also going to include more tips in the recipe itself based on your experience.

 Thanks for this recipe... love this type of heartwarming soup